project-chip/connectedhomeip/src/tools/interop/idt/README.md

 #### Artifacts

-There is a per device log for ble scanning in `ble` subdirectory of the root artifact dir.
+There is a per device log in `ble` and `dnssd` subdirectory of the root artifact dir.

-The `dnssd` log may be found in the dnssd directory.

 ### Probe